Parliament of Moldova: Legislative procedure

 According to the Constitution of Moldova (1994), the Parliament is the supreme representative organ and the single legislative authority of the state.
 The right of legislative initiative belongs to the Members of Parliament, to the Speaker (excepting proposals to revise the Constitution) and to the Government.
 In exercise of this right MPs and the president of the state present to Parliament draft papers and legislative proposals, while the Government presents draft papers.

 Parliamentary factions

 In order to form the working bodies and to organize the activity of the parliament, deputies form parliamentary factions composed of at least 5 deputies elected on the basis of lists of electoral contestants, as well as parliamentary factions with the same numerical composition as independent deputies.
 The parliamentary factions are constituted within 10 days after the legal constitution of the parliament.

-11th Moldovan Parliament
+12th Moldovan Parliament

-The 101 deputies elected on 11 July 2021 at the 2021 Moldovan parliamentary election constitute 3 main parliamentary factions as follows:
+The 101 deputies elected on 28 September 2025 at the 2025 Moldovan parliamentary election.
+Parliamentary groups formed after the first sitting of the new parliament on 22 October 2025.